 We would love to see you at one of our Sunday services.
-We hold three services each Sunday at 8am, 10am and 6.30pm.
-This page explains what happens at each one, and answers some questions you may have about coming to church at St John's.
+We hold three services every Sunday at 8am, 10am and 6.30pm.
+Also, as a trial, we are holding afternon "cafe-style" services at 4.30pm once a month (see below for dates and more details).
+This page explains what happens at each service, and answers some questions you may have about coming to church at St John's.
 Absolutely everyone is welcome at any of our services.

 This is our most traditional service, using the prayer book.
 It is a quiet reflective service, with no music, a short sermon and Holy Communion.
 Around 20 to 30 people attend on most Sundays.
 The service lasts about an hour.

 A lively service for the whole church family - people of all ages attend, not just young families.
 The church will be busy and we're not worried if your children make some noise.
 There's a creche and activities for children.
 During school term-time, there are a full range of Sunday School classes.
 During holidays there'll be family services with a children's talk.
 Everyone comes to church together and the children leave for their classes after the service begins.

 Words for songs and hymns are projected on a large screen, and there's sheets available if you can't see well.

 The service lasts about an hour and a quarter.
 Tea & coffee is served after the service and there's plenty of time to chat and get to know people - we don't rush home!

 Our Sunday afternoon cafe-style service is held monthly at 4.30pm in St John's Church Centre, not in the main church building.
 At the moment, we are running this service as a trial.

 This Sunday!
 Next dates are 8th June and 13th July 2014.

 It's a bit different style to our other services but has all the same elements - we meet to hear God’s word, sing his praises, pray to him.
 Rather than sitting in rows, we meet around tables, drink tea or coffee during the sermon and share a light tea at the end.